Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Route 15

 The 15 is a particularly “touristy” route passing as it does several major attractions as it runs from one end of central London to the other.
-Not least the Tower of London and Tower Bridge, the 15 being the only route to serve these places apart from three more city-oriented routes, but not forgetting Oxford Street, St. Paul’s, Trafalgar Square and so on.
+Not least the Tower of London and Tower Bridge, the 15 until recently being the only route to serve these places apart from more city-orientated routes, but not forgetting St. Paul’s, Trafalgar Square and so on.
+The route no longer reaches Oxford Street, however.

-Whilst the Mayor has been pursuing a policy of replacing Routemasters with modern low floor buses, he also made numerous references to intentions to keep a few on a "heritage tourist route."
+Whilst former Mayor Ken Livingstone pursued a policy of replacing Routemasters with modern low floor buses, he also made numerous references to intentions to keep a few on a "heritage tourist route."
 The 15 seemed to be the ideal candidate, so not a few eyebrows were raised when the route's conversion to one-person operation was announced.
-This also came as a particular disappointment to enthusiasts, as the 15 was host to quite a number of "unusual" Routemasters, and all were immaculately presented.
+This also came as a particular disappointment to enthusiasts, as the 15 had been host to quite a number of "unusual" Routemasters, and all were immaculately presented.

 One of the two routes, awarded to Stagecoach, was for services between Trafalgar Square and Tower Hill, covering the most “touristy” section of the 15 taking in the Tower, Monument, St. Paul’s Cathedral and Trafalgar Square.
 Although an extension to the Oxford Street area might have been expected, this road was explicitly excluded from any proposals from the outset due to the severe congestion already experienced.
 In the end it was decided that the number of the parallel route 15 should be adopted for the Routemasters, and certainly this looks more natural than 'B' or one of the higher vacant numbers, although there is some potential for confusion with the main 15.